obstie/obstie/README.md

-# Welcome to obstie! 👋
+# It's Obie! 👋

-✨ Hie everyone, so here is a spot that will showcase a little bit about me!
+✨ Hi everyone, so here is a spot that will showcase a little bit about me!

 I’m currently working on a hometown page that showcases the lovely city of Cape Town. 🌍 I’ve used CSS Grid and Flexbox for the layout, and added some JavaScript at the bottom to highlight other fun places to visit.